ABOUT TA INSTRUMENTS

 -

-Here, we focus on how the apparent melting approach can provide a rapid screening protocol for detection and analysis of drug-excipient incompatibility in mixtures and formulas.
+Here, we focus on how the apparent melting approach can provide a rapid screening protocol for the detection and analysis of drug-excipient incompatibility in mixtures and formulas.

 -